 Italy Gambling Regulation

-Gambling Legislation imageItaly has a long and interesting history of gambling – as a form of entertainment, it was present in ancient times when the Romans seemed to love gambling on practically everything.
+Gambling Legislation imageItaly has a long and interesting history of gambling.
+As a form of entertainment, it was present in ancient times, when the Romans loved wagering on practically everything.
 Today, many Italians participate in lotteries, bet on sports, and play various casino games.
-The Italian gambling legislation is considered fairly liberal, allowing practically all forms of gambling to be carried out in both land-based and online environments.
+Italian gambling legislation is considered fairly liberal, allowing nearly all forms of gambling to take place in both land-based and online environments.

 Compared to the rest of Europe, Italy’s approach to gambling is more positive and straightforward.
-Although offered in a highly regulated environment, this form of entertainment is available to everyone, except for minors, of course.
-Both local and foreign firms can apply for a license, whether for land-based or online betting and gambling operations, as long as they meet all requirements.
-Unlike some countries in Europe, there is a single authority that regulates the market and is responsible for the supervision of the industry and the issuing of licenses.
+Although it is offered in a highly regulated environment, this form of entertainment is available to everyone except minors.
+Both local and foreign firms can apply for a license for land-based or online betting and gambling operations, as long as they meet all requirements.
+Unlike in some European countries, a single authority regulates the market, supervises the industry, and issues licenses.

 Short History of Gambling in Italy